xSerpentineX/BubbleBoiBot/README.md

 # Disclaimers
 - Disclaimer No.1: VirusTotal states, "57/58 scanners, including Avast, AVG, McAfee, Norton, claim that this is malware free.
 The only scanner that claims virus is obsecure, and claims it is adware, more than likely due to spamming.

 - Disclaimer No.2: There is a differance between a potentially unwanted program (PUP) and malware.

-- Disclaimer No.3: Quiet.exe is only used if `hidden` option is enabled in the `config.ini` file in the exec folder.
-If `hidden` option is not enabled you can remove `quiet.exe`.

 # Thank You, Catterall#6723 (That's my discord).